 Can hamsters eat apples?
 This is a common question many hamster owners have, and I’m glad you’re asking yourself questions like this before feeding your hamster new foods.
-It’s always a good idea to do your research before introducing new foods to your hamster’s diet to ensure that they can eat it safely.
+It’s always a good idea to do your research before introducing new foods to your pet’s diet to ensure that they can eat them safely.

 Apples are one of the most common fruits in the world.
-Many of us eat them regularly, and when you’re eating one and take a look at your hamster you might feel the urge to share some of this delicious fruit with your furry little friend.
+Many of us eat them regularly, and when you’re eating one and take a look at your furry friend you might feel the urge to share some of this delicious fruit with them.

-The short version of the answer to this question is this: Yes, hamsters can eat apples.
+Luckily, hamsters can indeed eat apples.
 It’s a safe and healthy food that they can have as a snack occasionally.
 They can eat it with the skin included, as long as you wash it properly.
 It’s rich in vitamin C, potassium, and fiber which are good for your hamster’s health.
-Do make sure to remove the seeds because those are not good for your hamster to consume.
+Do make sure to remove the seeds because those are not good for them to consume.

 - 1 Are apples nutritious for hamsters?

 - 3 Should you take the seeds out before feeding?

 - 4 Do hamsters like to eat apples?

 - 5 Alternative fruits that hamsters can eat

 - 6 How to feed apples to your hamster